 Employment of health information professionals is projected to grow 8 percent from 2019 to 2029, much faster than the average for all occupations.
 The demand for health services is expected to increase as the population ages.

 The field of health information management is rewarding and challenging.
 Our graduates have the opportunity to work in healthcare and influence patient care.
 The course work and professional practice experience in our curriculum are designed to prepare students for a professional career in HIM.

 After graduation, students are prepared to take the certification exam offered by the American Health Information Management Association (AHIMA).
 Over the past several years, the average pass rate of UL Lafayette graduates on this certification exam is well above the national average.
-Our 2020 graduating class achieved a first-time-test-taker pass rate of 86%, compared to the national average of 69%.
+Our 2022 graduating class achieved a first-time-test-taker pass rate of 95%, compared to the national average of 55%.
 Upon successful completion of this exam, one earns the credential of Registered Health Information Administrator (RHIA).
-The graduation rate in 2020 was 85%.
-Of the 2020 Graduates, 9% decided to immediately enter graduate school.
-Of the remaining students, 90% were employed in the field within one year.
-After entering the workforce, the 2020 graduates were surveyed for satisfaction with their academic preparation.
-One-hundred percent of respondents agreed or strongly agreed that the HIM program enabled them to think critically, solve problems, communicate effectively, and conduct themselves in an ethical and professional manner.
+Of the 2022 Graduates, 90% were employed within six months.
+After entering the workforce, the 2021 graduates were surveyed for satisfaction with their academic preparation.
+One-hundred percent of respondents agreed or strongly agreed that the HIM program enabled them to think critically, solve problems, and develop appropriate action steps.

 This program prepares its students for licensure or certification within the state of Louisiana.
 Please visit the list of licensure programs for important information if you plan to move out of state.

 Combined, our health information management faculty have 80+ years of experience in the HIM field, and have been nationally recognized for contributions to the profession.